codeharbour/cycle-js/README.md

 # bugs

-* All cafes are shown on the nearest map
-* No caching of places for better mobile data usage
+* No caching of data for better mobile data usage
 * No form validation
 * Places and ratings should be stored for offline use.
 * Fix JST build task
 * Resolve some of the jsint warnings
+* Views should persist for the life of the app.